 All known mosquito sources were recorded in Geographic Information System (GIS) maps that serve as permanent records in TRMVC databases.
 Shapefiles are contained in GPS enabled handheld computers and are used to dispatch ground surveillance and control.
-Labor cost for inspections, ground treatments and pesticide record keeping cost \$41,733 and conducted by TRMVC staff as a contracted service.
+Labor cost for inspections, ground treatments and pesticide record keeping cost \$43,652 and conducted by TRMVC staff as a contracted service.
 With the establishment of an all-inclusive IPM contract, the applications of adulticides with the truck and ATV mounted foggers were recorded with GPS and GIS technology.
 All applications are recorded and maintained to provide better accountability of where adulticide pesticides were applied, as well as not applied.
-In 2021, TRMVC will be investigating options to upgrade the GIS record keeping system.
+In 2021, the GIS program that had ben used for years outdated itself and became un-usable.
+TRMVC switched systems during the summer and, aside from a minor learning curve, the system was successfully implemented by July 2021.